WPDevelopers/elementor-gravity-forms/readme.txt

 == Description ==

 Gravity Form styler for Elementor page builder.
-Desing beatiful Forms using Elementor and Gravity Form with visual editor.
+Design beatiful Forms using Elementor and Gravity Form with visual editor.
 No coding required.

 [Check the Demo](https://essential-addons.com/elementor/gravity-forms/)